 The first to keep in mind is to check your pet’s crate for choke hazards, leashes and collars inside a crate are especially dangerous.
 The second thing to keep in mind is that dogs are prone to motion sickness, so don’t feed your dog before a long road trip.
 If you are traveling by air, the dog should fast for 6 hours before the flight.
 Being in a crate for a long time will be difficult if the dog has a full stomach or bladder.
 It’s also a good idea to make a stop as close to the departure as possible, so your dog has a chance to do his business, you can give him some water, just enough to avoid dehydration, and a little snack preferably high in protein.

 Should you medicate your dog?

 Some people like the idea of giving sedatives to their dogs to help them be calm during long trips, however, most experts advise against medicating dogs for this reason.
 In fact, according to the American Veterinary Medical Association (AVMA), sedating pets during air travel may lead to respiratory and heart problems.
 Instead of using pharmaceuticals to calm your pet, try putting his favorite blanket inside his crate, you can also include his favorite toy or stuffed animal.
-This will help him be calmed and relaxed during the travel.
+This will help him be calm and relaxed during the travel.

 What if you can’t travel with your dog?